Putin says Russian gas shipments via Ukraine may continue

 Putin encouraged Assad, who visited Sochi Thursday, to move toward political settlement and the Syrian leader pledged to back efforts to draft a new constitution.
 At the same time, Russia has dismissed Western accusations of the Syrian government's responsibility for chemical attacks, casting them as provocations by the rebels.

-Berlin and Moscow currently find themselves on the same page when it comes to the nuclear deal with Iran: unlike the United States, which has pulled out of the deal, both countries want to keep it alive, arguing that it has helped keep any Iranian nuclear program in check so far.
+Berlin and Moscow currently find themselves on the same page when it comes to the nuclear deal with Iran: unlike the United States, which has pulled out of the deal, both countries want to keep the deal alive, arguing that it has helped keep any Iranian nuclear program in check.

+"We Europeans are in contact with Iran to talk about the (fact that) Iran should stay in the agreement because this agreement provides security, monitoring and transparency," Merkel said.

+She added that the international nuclear watchdog, the International Atomic Energy Agency, believes that Tehran has adhered to the deal.

 Vladimir Isachenkov in Moscow contributed to this report.